nhatlee/nhatlee.github.io/articles/mockuptestingv2.md

 <title>Document</title>
 <div style="text-align: right">
-***24/Nov/2018*** <br/>
+***24/Nov/2018***
 **Post by:** *Nhat Le*
 </div>
 # Add mockup testing in iOS project

 ### This post come from my experiences when develop new features for iOS app which need call request APIs but the server team still not develop those API yet, all things I have is just about the definitions of those API: host name, api paths, parameters, responses example.<br/>

 ### You cannot wait for server team deploy the real api then start your work, because you will missed the deadline.
 So I need to develop my features with dummy data response.
 But how to do that with out to change many code when the real api is ready?
-Bellow is my way to implement mockup testing:<br/>
+Bellow is my way to implement mockup testing:

 ### I decided to have a `struct` for setting the environments, like this: